 - They can also cause renal impairment.
 In some people,

 - NSAIDs can trigger an asthma attack.
-Therefore, it is important to speak to a doctor before taking NSAIDs for asthma.
+Therefore, speaking to a doctor before taking NSAIDs for asthma is essential.

 There is some evidence that suggests taking ibuprofen may worsen asthma symptoms.
 Medical News Today enumerated the following: